Lislttt/STCNet/README.md

 # STCNet: A hybrid Transformer and CNN network for surface defect detection of Steel Continuous Casting Billets
 Welcome to the official repository for STCNet.
-This repository includes experiments and model of the papper [STCNet: A hybrid Transformer and CNN network for surface defect detection of Steel Continuous Casting Billets].
+This repository includes experiments and model of the paper [STCNet: A hybrid Transformer and CNN network for surface defect detection of Steel Continuous Casting Billets].

 Authors: Shanlin Li, Zhehan Chen, Xiaodong Zhang, Tao Yang and Dianning Gong